andosw/javascript-challenge-1/README.md

 ###Your mission
-TODO: Follow the instructions in main.js and get the 12 tests to pass.

 **_Objective 1_**: Follow the [steps](#getting-started) below to get the project running locally.
 You should see 12 tests fail.